As you get ready for your next road trip, take a few minutes to review our tips for keeping yourself, your car and your valuables safe.

 Clean Your Windshield

 If your GPS unit mounts onto your windshield with a suction cup device, you will probably see a faint circular mark on the inside of the windshield when you take down your GPS.
-If you can see it, a thief can, too, and that thief might assume that your GPS unit is stored inside your car.
-Carry some window cleaning wipes or buy a bottle of spray cleaner and paper towels.
+If you can see it, a thief can, too.
+That thief might assume that your GPS unit is stored inside your car.
+Carry window cleaning wipes or pack a bottle of spray cleaner and some paper towels.
 Use them every day.
 Alternatively, consider mounting your GPS unit onto another part of your car.

 Carry Valuables in High-Theft Areas

 The trunk of your car is not always a safe place to store your valuables.
-Do some research on this topic before you travel so that you don't find an empty trunk at the worst possible moment.
-If you cannot leave valuables in your trunk, plan to carry them with you as you explore.
+Do some research on this topic before you travel so that you don't return to an empty trunk at the worst possible moment.
+If you cannot leave valuables in your trunk, carry them with you as you explore.

 Common Theft and Carjacking Scams